Budapest is among the prettiest cities in Europe, but is real estate investment in Budapest a good idea?

 • Budapest offers tremendous absolute value for gorgeous historical real estate in the heart of a European capital city.
 The ongoing HUF weakness offers foreign investors a great entry point.

-• Long term gross rental yields of 4%-5% are not exciting, but the underlying asset will withstand the test of time due to the inherent historical value of real estate in Budapest.
+• Long term gross rental yields of 5-6% are achievable, and the underlying asset will withstand the test of time due to the inherent historical value of real estate in Budapest.

-• Net yields of 6%-10% on Airbnb can be achieved due to a decrease in supply and increased regulations.
-To play this game, you absolutely need a good buyer’s agent to guide you through, and manage, the bureaucracy.
+• Net yields of 6%-7% on Airbnb can be achieved due to a decrease in supply and increased regulations.
+To play this game, you absolutely need a good buyer’s agent to guide you through and manage the bureaucracy.
+Personally, seeing the anti-Airbnb trend this is not a market that I would want to be solely focused on.

-Overall, I feel that Budapest is one of the most investable markets in Europe.
+Overall, I feel that Budapest is one of the most investible markets in Europe.
 It is far from perfect, but it is a very decent long-term investment.
-I own real estate investments in Budapest, and do not plan on selling them.
+In spite of having reduced my exposure, I still own real estate in Budapest, and do not plan on selling.

-When you are ready to pull the trigger, feel free to get in touch with Benedek.
-He is my buyer’s agent and property manager in Budapest.
+When you are ready to pull the trigger, feel free to get in touch with Benedek my buyer’s agent and property manager in Budapest.
 He works with a number of agencies across Budapest and can help you source a property based on your requirements.
 It’s much easier to use him than going to different agencies who just try to sell the properties on their books.

-Additionally, he and his partners to renovations and rental management.
+Additionally, he and his partners do renovations and rental management.
 So he can offer you a turnkey solution.

-You can find out more about Benedek’s services here.
+You can find out more about Benedek’s real estate buyer’s agent services in Budapest.

 Be sure to negotiate 4-5 weeks in between payments, as sometimes your bank can cause you problems.
 There are many instances of banks’ compliance departments delaying the transfer, thus resulting in the 90% arriving late.
 Some Hungarian sellers then keep the 10% for themselves because they can (you were late contractually).